A decade ago, you needed to spend four years in a University classroom and spend anywhere from $40,000 – $100,000 to learn most high-paying jobs.

 3. Web Developer

-There continues to be huge demand for web developers as web standards change and websites need to be re-designed and upgraded.
-The fastest-growing web development languages projected for 2020 are Gatsby.js, React, Next.js and SwiftUI.
+There continues to be a huge demand for web developers as web standards change and websites need to be re-designed and upgraded.
+The fastest-growing web development languages projected for 2021 are Gatsby.js, React, Next.js and SwiftUI.

 If you’re just getting started with web development and you need to learn the basics then I recommend taking the University of Michigan’s Web Design for Everybody (Basics of Web Development and Coding) Specialization.